 Lori-Ann Milln is a Senior Teaching Fellow at the University of Southampton where she has worked in EAP for over 15 years.
 She has been responsible for developing and leading on the English for Engineers modules of the Southampton Ocean Engineering Joint institute at Harbin Engineering University (China) for the past 3 years.

 Her academic interests include the lived experience of students and staff on a Joint STEM programme, blended learning as a TNE model and curriculum design.
 Lori-ann is also a committee member of the STEM SIG.

 Stella Bunnag – Events Coordinator and Social Media Coordinator

 Stella is a Senior Lecturer in EAP at Nottingham Trent University, working on a partnership programme with Communications University of China and pre-sessional courses in the UK.
 She has worked for universities in Greece, Thailand and China, as well as having a career in EAP publishing.

 Her interests include transnational education teacher education, curriculum design and digital learning.
 As well as being an events coordinator for the TNE SIG, she also manages events for the TEd in EAP group.

-Samantha Wilson – Social Media Coordinator
+Samantha Wilson – Web Coordinator

 Sam is a Lecturer in EAP at the University of Leeds, where she works on the transnational partnership program between the University of Leeds and Southwest Jiaotong University in Chengdu, China.